Skip to content

 Mike Flache

-Mike Flache is an advisor and mentor, former entrepreneur and angel investor.
-Together with talented teams, he builds digital businesses.
+Mike Flache is a former entrepreneur and angel investor.
+As Chair of the Digital Growth Collective, he brings together globally recognized CEOs and executives to unlock new value across five key industries.
 Onalytica’s analysts named Mike one of the top 10 global thought leaders in digital transformation.

 Disclaimer: The information provided in this article is solely the author’s opinion and not investment advice – it is provided for educational purposes only.
 By using this, you agree that the information does not constitute any investment or financial instructions.
 Do conduct your own research and reach out to financial advisors before making any investment decisions.